dfinity/portal/docs/developer-docs/integrations/sns/tokenomics/rewards.md

     * Determine the set of proposals that are included in this reward period (typically a day): these are the proposals that are not yet settled with respect to voting rewards, and no longer open for voting.
     * The total voting power by neurons who were eligible for voting is added up.
     * Each neuron is rewarded in proportion to the voting power it contributed to these proposals multiplied by the reward weight of the according proposal category.
-  * When a neuron is rewarded for voting, these rewards are recorded in an attribute of the neuron that is called maturity which is not a tradable asset.
-If a user wants to generate income from maturity, he/she needs to burn maturity to create new ICP via spawning a neuron which is a non-deterministic process described [here](https://wiki.internetcomputer.org/wiki/Maturity_modulation).
+  * When a neuron is rewarded for voting, these rewards are recorded in an attribute of the neuron that is called maturity, which is not a tradable asset.
+If a user wants to generate income from maturity, they need to burn maturity to create new ICP via spawning a neuron which is a non-deterministic process described [here](https://wiki.internetcomputer.org/wiki/Maturity_modulation).

 ## Design of SNS rewards

 ### Voting rewards

 As highlighted in the background section above, the SNSs leverage the NNS voting reward scheme and allow for flexibility to configure the scheme.
-Hence, in the following this guide goes through the features of the NNS and describe how it is adapted and made configurable for the SNS.
+Hence, in the following this guide goes through the features of the NNS and describes how it is adapted and made configurable for the SNS.
-Unless otherwise stated, the approach and formula are the same as for the NNS.
+Unless otherwise stated, the approach and formulae are the same as for the NNS.
 As for the NNS, it is possible to change the SNS configuration by an SNS governance proposal.

 #### Determination of the total reward pool
   * The impact of changing the parameters of the reward function can be simulated in this [tool](https://docs.google.com/spreadsheets/d/1cTqgjGcG5rEQ5kRGprpdLvBL7ZdTqUDCuCi0QjClbgk/edit#gid=0).

   ![](./_attachments/graph_rewards_total_supply.png)
 * Reward minimum r<sub>min</sub>: rational value greater than or equal to 0.
 Default value: 0.00.
 * Reward maximum r<sub>max</sub>: rational value greater than or equal to r<sub>min</sub>.
 Default value: 0.00.